okbob/pspg/README.md

 * END, $ - go to end of line, last column
 * Ctrl E - scroll a window down
 * Ctrl Y - scroll a window up
-* Ctrl D - forwad a half window
+* Ctrl D - forward a half window
-* Ctrl U - backward a hald window
+* Ctrl U - backward a half window
 * s - save content to file
 * / - search for a pattern which will take you to the next occurrence
 * ? - search for a pattern which will take you to the previous occurrence